 The amount of hydrocarbons the wastewater effluent from power plants may contain is limited by law, and many countries prescribed that it be monitored continuously.
-The Sigrist fluorescence instrument performs this function efficiently without requiring any reagents (oil trace measurement).
+The SIGRIST fluorescence instrument performs this function efficiently without requiring any reagents.

 Fluorescence measurement is also used to monitor the heat exchanger in the cooling circuit for the turbine lube oil.

-Finally, Sigrist photometers are used to check the flue gas leaving the combustion chambers.
+Finally, SIGRIST photometers are used to check the flue gas leaving the combustion chambers.
 The German Clean Air Law (TA Luft) prescribes that systems firing light fuel oil in the 5 MW to 25 MW range must be equipped with continuous smoke spot number monitors.
-In the case of desulfurization equipment, it is important to monitor the sulfuric acid mist and the dust content.
+In the case of desulfurization equipment, it is important to monitor the dust content.
 Flue gas monitoring